rhubarb-geek-nz/edlin/README.md

 ## Mission Statement

 Provide a working equivalent `edlin` for modern operating systems.
-The goal is not to enhance or extend it's behaviour, however it should be a good citizen on the hosted operating system.
+The goal is not to enhance or extend it's behaviour, however it should be a good citizen on the host operating system.
 It should work correctly with just a terminal and on a minimal system.

 ## Commands